 Finding your measure is the next step in the five rules to inspire you to stay fit and healthy.
 This is an important step to help not only reinforce motivation but also to prove to yourself that you’re moving closer to your wildest dreams!

 Look at different ways to record your journey.
-It may be a photo, video log, journal, belt or favourite clothes, or simple markers you develop with your doctor or trainer like, resting heart rate, blood pressure, cholesterol levels.
-Other methods may include, best time and total distance.
+It may be a photo, video log, journal, belt or favourite clothes, or simple markers you develop with your doctor or trainer like resting heart rate, blood pressure, cholesterol levels.
+Other methods may include, your best time and total distance.

 5. Love the process!

 This is the big one, you gotta love the process!
 You must for a number of reasons: